 - Governors oversee the school’s long-term development.
 We do this by supporting and challenging (often called being ‘a critical friend’), focusing on school improvement to ensure the children are able to achieve their best in a safe environment.

-- The Governing Body is made up of parent governors, staff governors, community governors and Local Education Authority governors.
+- The Governing Board is made up of parent governors, staff governors, community governors and Local Education Authority governors.

 - Core business is carried out in evening meetings and once a month during term-time.
 Most governors also visit the school during the day at least once a term.